 Unfortunately, storms can cause damage to our homes and often to our roofs.
 If that isn’t stressful enough, we then have to deal with the headache of figuring out if the damage will be covered by our insurance which can be complex, to say the least.
-The silver lining is that there are wonderful roofing contractors, like Greentek Property Solutions, that know the process and are happy to help.
+The silver lining is that there are wonderful roofing contractors, like Greentek Roofing and Solar, that know the process and are happy to help.
 We are experts in residential, commercial, and industrial roofing.
 If you have recently experienced storm damage, know that you’re not alone, and we would love to help walk you through the process of potentially getting the damage covered by your insurance.

 Will Your Insurance Cover Your Storm Damage?

 Before trying to get your roof covered by your insurance, it’s a good idea to read through your insurance policy so that you are familiar with it.
 If you have any questions, Greentek will be happy to help answer them.
 Not all insurance policies are created equal, and it can be hard to determine what storm damage your insurance company actually covers.
 Homeowner’s insurance coverage usually depends on the type of damage, how it was caused, the type of homeowner coverage you purchased, and where you live.
 In general, homeowner’s insurance typically covers the following types of storm damage:

 ● Damage caused by lightning strikes or power surges

 ● Damage caused by wind, hail, or fallen trees